-Having established a prima facie case, the burden now shifts to Respondents to show they would have taken the same actions despite the protected class and activities, Bisch, 302 P. .3d at 1116.
+Having established a prima facie case, the burden now shifts to Respondents to show they would have taken the same actions despite the protected class and activities.
+Bisch.
+302 P .3d at 1116.
 Respondents fail to even address the claims and have provided no proof that its actions would have been taken against Lt.
-Leoanrd despite his protected class, protected activities, and/or for personal and political reasons.
-(Motion at pp. 12-13.)
+Leonard despite his protected class, protected activities, and/or for personal and political reasons.
 Respondents chose to simply ignore the specific allegations and allege only that no adverse action was taken, despite the detailed allegations of such adverse action in the Complaint.
-(Compl. at ¶ 13-15.
-19, 22-25, 27, 30-42, 44-49.)
+(Compl. at ¶¶ 13-15, 19, 22-25, 27, 30-42, 44-48.)
 In fact, the claims in the Complaint allege that the actions taken by Respondents were taken because of his protected class/activities and for personal and political reasons.
 Id.
-Given that Respondents have failed to establish they would have taken action despite these protected claims and activities, they have not met their burden under the RPPA/Bisch standard.
+Given that Respondents have failed to establish they would have taken action despite these pro ceted claims and activities, they have not met their burden under the RPPA/Bisch standard.

 Even if they were to offer some argument in support that this action would have been taken despite Lt.
-Leonard's protected class and activities.
-Lt.
-Leonard has still provided evidence that any proffered reason would be pretextual and he has met his burden under the RPPA/Bisch burden shifting standard.
+Leonard's protected class and activities, Lt.
+Leonard has still provided evidence that any proffered reason would be pretextual and he has met his burden under the RPPA Bisch burden shifting standard.